Skip to main content

 About Swedish BankID

 Swedish BankID is a method of secure digital electronic identification and signing.
-Individuals who have a Swedish national identification number (personnummer) can obtain BankID through their bank.
+Individuals who have a Swedish national identity number (personnummer) can obtain BankID through their bank.

 Use cases